Tijuana: Transportation

 Tijuana is a major gateway to the interior of Mexico to which it is connected by air and road directly, and by sea via the ports of Ensenada and San Diego.
 Within Tijuana there are freeways and other roads, and buses, but no passenger rail.

 Local public transportation in Tijuana is run by semiprivate companies, and has one of the most complex, or perhaps unorganized networks.

 Air

-The Tijuana International Airport (General Abelardo L. Rodríguez IA) is the city's main airport, one of the busiest in Mexico, and serves several airlines with destinations all across Mexico.
-International service to China was discontinued in 2020 due to the Covid pandemic, leaving the airport without international service.
-Tijuana Airport is also a second main airport for the San Diego area for passengers heading south into Mexico and Latin America, who may use the airport's Cross Border Xpress terminal located on the U.S. side of the border in Otay Mesa and connected to the rest of the airport on the Mexican side by a pedestrian toll bridge.
-U.S., European, Asian and Canadian destinations can be reached via the San Diego International Airport, located about 35 km north of the international border.
+The Tijuana International Airport is the city's main airport, one of the busiest in Mexico, and serves several airlines with destinations all across Mexico.
+It is also a second main airport for the San Diego area for passengers heading south into Mexico and Latin America, who may use the airport's Cross Border Xpress terminal located on the U.S. side of the border in Otay Mesa and connected to the rest of the airport on the Mexican side by a pedestrian toll bridge.
+U.S., European, Asian and Canadian destinations can be reached via San Diego International Airport, located about 35 km north of the international border.